shravangajjela/shravangajjela.github.io/index.md

 layout: default
 ---

-Hey there, I am a Software Engineer at Facebook NY!
+Hey there, I am a Software Engineer at Meta NY!

-I studied Software Engineering at the University of Waterloo and interned at Facebook, Shopify, and TD.
+I studied Software Engineering at the University of Waterloo and interned at Facebook (now Meta), Shopify, and TD.
 I am particularly interested in distributed systems and am familiar with C++ and interested in Rust.

 On a non-work-related note, I enjoy hiking, reading, and everything space-related.